fivetran/dbt_aws_cloud_cost/README.md

         - Column names are shortened for convenience and to avoid redundancy.
     - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
     - Takes the latest export of each account's billing month report.
-    - Generates a comprehensive data dictionary of your AWS Cloud Cost data through the [dbt docs site](https://fivetran.github.io/dbt_aws_cloud_cost/).
+  - Generates a comprehensive data dictionary of your AWS Cloud Cost source and modeled data through the [dbt docs site](https://fivetran.github.io/dbt_aws_cloud_cost/).
-  - Creates the below analytics-ready end models.
+  - Creates analytics-ready end models for monitoring and investigating cost & usage of different AWS services across your organizations.

 > This package does not apply freshness tests.